 - CRMC has a strong partnership with the local clergy to assist patients and families in response to their emotional and spiritual needs. - Nearly 350 students studying several modalities undergo clinical training at CRMC.
-CRMC partners with the two local colleges to provide a location for students to gain hands-on training and first-hand knowledge.
+CRMC partners with the two local colleges to provide a location for students to gain handson training and first-hand knowledge.
 CRMC also provides high school and college internships in non-clinical areas.
 CRMC partners with a program entitled "Project Search" which provides job skill training for mentally and physically challenged students.
-Twelve students participated in Project Search in 2019. - Located behind the main hospital, the CRMC Wellness Center ("the Center") is staffed with specially trained nurses and exercise physiologists.
-The Center offers cardiac and orthopedic rehabilitation and serves as a fully-equipped fitness center for local residents, with electronic and personal trainers and group classes.
-Many of the local companies in Douglas, Georgia partner with the Center to offer financial enhancements to their employees who join and use the gym on a regular basis. - CRMC conducts a monthly breast cancer support group for women in the community who are recently diagnosed with breast cancer, those undergoing treatment, and those who have completed treatment. - CRMC provides a team of case managers and social workers to educate, communicate, and collaborate on behalf of patients and families. - CRMC has established an Industrial Medicine Clinic to provide a comprehensive program of medical, preventive, and education services dedicated to the health and wellbeing of workers in Coffee and surrounding counties, including the self-employed, as well as adult dependents of employees of local companies registered with the Industrial Medicine Clinic.
+Sixteen total students participated in Project Search since 2019. - Located behind the main hospital, the Center is staffed with specially trained nurses and exercise physiologists.
+The Center offers cardiac, pulmonary, oncology, and orthopedic rehabilitation and serves as a fully equipped fitness center for local residents, with electronic and personal trainers and group classes.
+Many of the local companies in Douglas, Georgia partner with the Center to offer financial enhancements to their employees who join and use the gym on a regular basis.

-- CRMC is currently working on a program of telemedicine between local schools, the school-based clinic at Coffee Middle School, and the hospital. - CRMC operates a Walk-In Clinic for adults and children over six months of age.
+- CRMC hosts an online breast cancer support group for women in the community who are recently diagnosed with breast cancer, those undergoing treatment, and those who have completed treatment. - CRMC hosts an annual "Mind Your Mammars" Free Breast Exam event each year in October.
+Women are offered free health exams and, those who need it, support on scheduling mammograms. - CRMC provides a team of case managers and social workers to educate, communicate, and collaborate on behalf of patients and families. - CRMC has established an Industrial Medicine Clinic to provide a comprehensive program of medical, preventive, and education services dedicated to the health and well-being of workers in Coffee and surrounding counties, including the self-employed, as well as adult dependents of employees of local companies registered with the Industrial Medicine Clinic. - CRMC is currently hosting a program of telemedicine between local schools, the school-based clinic at Coffee Middle School, and the hospital.
+We also operate the school nursing program, in partnership with the Coffee County Board of Education. - CRMC operates a new walk-in clinic, Coffee Regional First Care, for adults and children over six months of age.
 No appointment is necessary.
-The Walk-In Clinic is open from 7:30 a.m. to 7:30 p.m., seven days a week.
-Patients are treated on a first-come, first-served basis with minimal wait times.
-The Walk-In Clinic provides medical services similar to those provided by a primary care office. - CRMC also offers many community events such as smoking cessation and weight loss programs, free sports physicals for high school athletes, an annual health and wellness fair, and a fitness 5K race/walk.
+The clinic is open from 7:30 a.m. to 7:30 p.m., seven days a week.
+Patients are treated on a first come, first-serve basis with minimal wait times.
+A new online platform allows patients to register and schedule an appointment ahead of time to minimize wait times.
+Coffee Regional First Care provides medical services similar to those provided by a primary care office. - CRMC also offers many community events such as weight loss programs, free sports physicals for high school athletes, free breast exams, an annual health and wellness fair, and a fitness 5K race/walk.